GSA/cf-cron-python/README.md

 This application is built using the binary buildpack and executes `supercronic` on the `crontab` file.
 The `crontab` file specifies a single cron job, which is to execute `main.py`.
 You could add additional jobs by adding a new line to `crontab` which specifies a schedule and command to the `crontab`.

 > Note: By default, `supercronic` will log [all output to stderr](https://github.com/aptible/supercronic/issues/16) so we redirect that to stdout in the cf manifest.

-Since some python tasks are a bit more complicated, this example allows you to install apt and debian packages.
+Since some Python tasks are a bit more complicated, this example also demos installation of debian dependencies.
 All of the [`textract` dependencies](https://textract.readthedocs.io/en/stable/installation.html) are currently in `apt.yml` and they will be installed during staging by the cloudfoundry [apt-buildpack](https://github.com/cloudfoundry/apt-buildpack) courtesy of [multi-buildpack](https://github.com/cloudfoundry/multi-buildpack).

 After `cf push`ing this sample app to a Cloud Foundry environment, you can see that it executes the job every minute when you log the output with `cf logs APPNAME`: